Adam Leitman Bailey: Legal practice and notable cases

+In 2006, Adam Leitman Bailey represented an 83-year-old Holocaust survivor, Chaim Indig in a homeowner discrimination case.
+Indig and his son-in-law were rejected by his cooperative board in Brooklyn New York when attempting to buy his apartment - the president of said board then purchased the apartment for himself.
+Suing based on discrimination, given the fact that Mr. Indig was immobile and unable to speak due to Parkinson’s disease, Bailey prevailed on all claims and Mr. Indig was able to move into his new home.

 In 2008, Bailey formed a non-profit entity known as "Save Harlem" to challenge certain zoning changes being proposed by the City of New York, and to serve as lead plaintiff in a challenge to the proposed demolition of a two-story building at 125th Street and Frederick Douglass Boulevard, and the development of the site as a shopping center.
 Bailey proposed legislation that would prevent the demolition.
 Early in 2008, Save Harlem, along with several building tenants (forming a group known as the Coalition to Save Harlem) sued, eventually settling for more than $1 million and gaining the right of the tenants to remain in the building.

 Park51 was a planned Muslim community center located near the site of the World Trade Center.
 Timothy Brown, a former firefighter, sued to prevent construction of the community center so close to the site of the September 11 attacks.
 Bailey represented the community center on a pro bono basis, and in July 2011 the New York Supreme Court held that Park51 would be permitted to build its proposed center.

-Trump SoHo New York is a $450 million 46-story 391-unit hotel condominium in SoHo, New York City.
+Trump SoHo New York is a $450 million hotel condominium.
 In February 2011, several prospective buyers of condominiums in the building, including French soccer star Olivier Dacourt, sued the developers in federal court, claiming that they had been tricked into buying the condos by the "deceptive" sales figures, and that the number of apartments sold at Trump Soho had been "fraudulently misrepresented."
 The plaintiffs were represented by Bailey.
-Ultimately the suit was settled, with plaintiffs recovering 90 per cent of their deposits.
-Several years later, however, the case has been described as "a watershed case in the world of condo litigation. * * * [C]ondo attorneys said that developers are now far more reluctant to disclose sales information to buyers’ attorneys, for fear of legal repercussions if they turn out to be wrong.”
+The suit was settled with plaintiffs recovering 90 per cent of their deposits.
+Several years later, the case was described as "a watershed case in the world of condo litigation ...
+[C]ondo attorneys said that developers are now far more reluctant to disclose sales information to buyers’ attorneys, for fear of legal repercussions if they turn out to be wrong.”

-Following the financial crisis of 2007-08, Bailey used the Interstate Land Sales Full Disclosure Act of 1968, known as ("ILSA"), to relieve purchasers in Sky View Parc, a $1 billion condominium complex in Queens, of their contractual obligations to purchase, and in so doing was able to obtain the largest residential condominium settlement in New York history.
-The condominium was ordered to refund 75 per cent of the $5 million in down payments to the buyers who ended up backing out of the $50 million project.

-Bailey has been credited with being the first lawyer to use the law in this fashion, and he employed the same approach in a later case in an appeal of an adverse trial court decision to the United States Court of Appeals for the Second Circuit.

-Congress later closed the ILSA loophole with Public Law 113-167, which provides an exemption for condominiums from ILSA's registration requirements for all new construction after enactment.